-SECTION 9-516.
-DURATION AND EFFECTIVENESS OF FINANCING STATEMENT; EFFECT OF LAPSED FINANCING STATEMENT.

-(a) Except as otherwise provided in subsections (b), (e), (f), and (g), and Section 9-519(i), a filed financing statement is effective for a period of five years after the date of filing.

-(b) Except as otherwise provided in subsections (e), (f), and (g), and Section 9-519(i), if an initial financing statement is filed in connection with a [public finance transaction] [or] [manufactured home transaction] and indicates that it is effective for an extended period under Section 9-502(b), the filed financing statement is effective for the extended period indicated.

-(c) The effectiveness of a filed financing statement lapses on the expiration of the period of its effectiveness unless before the lapse a continuation statement is filed pursuant to subsection (d) [, notwithstanding the commencement of insolvency proceedings by or against the debtor].
-Upon lapse, a financing statement becomes ineffective and any security interest or statutory lien that was perfected by the financing statement becomes unperfected, unless the security interest [or statutory lien] is perfected without filing.
-If the security interest or a statutory lien becomes unperfected upon lapse, it is deemed never to have been perfected as against a prior or subsequent purchaser of the collateral for value.

-(d) A continuation statement may be filed by a secured party of record for a financing statement only within six months before the expiration of the five-year period specified in subsection (a) or the extended period under subsection (b).
+1 SECTION 9-516.
+DURATION AND EFFECTIVENESS OF FINANCING 2 STATEMENT; EFFECT OF LAPSED FINANCING STATEMENT.
+3 (a) Except as otherwise provided in subsections (b), (e), (f), and (g), and 4 Section 9-519(i), a filed financing statement is effective for a period of five years 5 after the date of filing.
+6 (b) Except as otherwise provided in subsections (e), (f), and (g), and 7 Section 9-519(i), if an initial financing statement is filed in connection with a 8 [public finance transaction] [or] [manufactured home transaction] and indicates that 9 it is effective for an extended period under Section 9-502(b), the filed financing 10 statement is effective for the extended period indicated.
+11 (c)(1) The effectiveness of a filed financing statement lapses on the 12 expiration of the period of its effectiveness unless before the lapse a continuation 13 statement is filed pursuant to subsection (d) [, notwithstanding the commencement 14 of insolvency proceedings by or against the debtor].
+15 (2) Upon lapse, a financing statement becomes ineffective and any 16 security interest or statutory lien that was perfected by the financing statement 17 becomes unperfected, unless the security interest [or statutory lien] is perfected 18 without filing.
+19 (3) If the security interest or a statutory lien becomes unperfected upon 20 lapse, it is deemed never to have been perfected as against a prior or subsequent 21 purchaser of the collateral for value.
+22 (d) A continuation statement may be filed only within six months before 23 the expiration of the five-year period specified in subsection (a) or the extended 24 period under subsection (b).
+25 (e) (1) Subject to Section 9-508 Except as otherwise provided in 9-508A, 26 upon timely filing of a continuation statement, the effectiveness of the initial

-(e) Subject to Section 9-513, upon timely filing of a continuation statement, the effectiveness of the initial financing statement continues for a period of five years commencing on the day on which the financing statement would have become effective in the absence of the filing.
-Upon the expiration of the five-year period, the financing statement lapses in the same manner as provided in subsection (c), unless, before the lapse, another continuation statement is filed pursuant to subsection (d).
-Succeeding continuation statements may be filed in the same manner to continue the effectiveness of the initial financing statement.

-(f) If a debtor is a transmitting utility and a filed financing statement so indicates, the financing statement is effective until a termination statement is filed.

-(g) A real property mortgage that is effective as a fixture filing under or satisfied of record or its effectiveness otherwise terminates as to the real property.
+- financing statement continues for a period of five years commencing on the day on which the financing statement would have become ineffective in the absence of the filing.
+(2) Upon the expiration of the five-year period, the financing statement lapses in the same manner as provided in subsection (c), unless, before the lapse, another continuation statement is filed pursuant to subsection (d).
+(3) Succeeding continuation statements may be filed in the same manner to continue the effectiveness of the initial financing statement. (f) If a debtor is a transmitting utility and a filed financing statement so indicates, the financing statement is effective until a termination statement is filed. - (g) A real property mortgage that is effective as a fixture filing under Section 9-502(c) remains effective as a fixture filing until the mortgage is released or satisfied of record or its effectiveness otherwise terminates as to the real property.